Delta Park

 Delta Park is a public municipal park complex in north Portland in the U.S. state of Oregon.
 Delta Park is composed of two distinct sections referred to as East and West Delta Park.
 The Owens Sports Complex is a notable attraction of East Delta Park, bringing teams from across the West Coast to compete in an array of sports.
-For local Oregonians, homelessness and a past Proud Boys rally distinguish East Delta Park and the Owens Sports Complex from other parks in the Portland area.

 Description

 Delta Park straddles Interstate 5, between the Columbia Slough to the south and the Columbia River to the north.
 The section east of the Interstate is known as East Delta Park, and to the west is West Delta Park.
 The latter area was formerly known as the city of Vanport, created during World War II to house shipbuilders and was destroyed by a flood in 1948.
 Henry Kaiser built the World War II city of Vanport adjacent to Delta Park, helping house thousands who worked the shipyards.
 At its peak, the then second-largest city in the state included schools, libraries, and a theater.
 After the flood in 1948, part of the area was transformed into Delta Park in the 1950s.